xxpauloxx/python-nbiobsp/README.md

-# Nitgen Hamster III Module for Python
+# Nitgen Hamster III Module for Python 2.7.x and 3.x

 Digital fingerprint reader module for Python using Nitgen device.
 Install the driver that is the "driver" directory.